3D OCT Eye and Retinal Scanning

 The most detailed examination of the health of the eye

-The OCT is an advanced system that uses long-wavelength lightwaves to create a 3D scan of your eye, including the surface of the retina (back surface of the eye) and into the retina, showing details like the blood vessels and the optic nerve.
+The OCT (Optical Coherence Tomography) is an advanced process that uses long-wavelength lightwaves to create a 3D scan of your eye, including the surface of the retina (back surface of the eye) and within the layers of the retina, showing details like the blood vessels and the optic nerve that are not otherwise visible to us.
 No drops are required and the machine does not touch your eye, it just makes a bright flash.

-The images it produces allow your optometrist to see detail beyond that which is possible in a normal eye examination, it also allows us to keep a permanent 3D record of your eye for comparison at future appointments.
+The images it produces allow your optometrist to see detail beyond that which is possible in a normal eye examination, it also allows us to keep a permanent 3D record of your eye for comparison at future appointments, which can allow detection of subtle changes that could be early signs of an eye condition.

 Macular Degeneration (AMD)

-The most common cause of sight loss in individuals over 50 in Britain, AMD exists in ‘wet’ and ‘dry’ form.
+The most common cause of sight loss in individuals over 50 in Britain, Age-related Macular Degeneration (AMD) exists in ‘wet’ and ‘dry’ form.
 Wet AMD is the most dangerous and at worst can lead to rapid sight loss within a few days, the OCT scan allows us to quickly identify the cause of vision loss and make a quick, precise referral for treatment.
 It is also helpful in monitoring the ongoing effects of treatment and recovery.

 Dry AMD is a slow deterioration of the macular at the back of the eye, it currently has no pharmacological cure, although evidence has shown that certain supplements and diet choices can greatly help in slowing the onset and limiting its damage.
 The OCT scan is very helpful here, letting us detect early signs of the condition before it affects the vision, allowing us to recommend ways to help slow its development.
 Having frequent scans allows us to monitor the progress of the AMD over time.